-About the SBA Blues REP Program
+About the SBA Blues REP Programs

-The SBA Blues Rep Program has established itself as one of the Premier Rep Program in all of Canada.
+The SBA Blues REP Program has established itself as one of the Premier REP Program in all of Canada.
 With record number of Provincial and tournament championships, our program has graduated numerous players to Canadian and American Colleges and Universities.
 In addition, the Blues have former players in the NBA and in the European Pro leagues.

-The SBA Blues Rep basketball is a competitive program for Girls and Boys from the ages of 10 to 19 years old.
+The SBA Blues REP basketball is a competitive program for Girls and Boys from the ages of 10 to 19 years old.
 Our tryouts commence in August and are completed in September.

 All SBA coaches are certified and police screened, they are appointed for each category by a board of directors.
 Coaches and their managers are responsible for their assigned team.

-The benefits of being a SBA Blues Rep Player:
+The benefits of being a SBA Blues REP Player:

 - Qualified and dedicated coaches